PRHLT/OpenNMT-py/README.md

 * The decoder is an LSTM with 128 neurons.
 * A target word vector of size 128.
 * The learning rate is set to 0.001.
-* The number of epochs is set to 5.

 ## Dataset
 The dataset is located at `dataset/EuTrans`.
 It is already set up and no further preprocesses are needed.
 However, for compatibility with the lab version, we will need to create a `data` folder in our working directory and copy the dataset there: